Dart (1787 ship): Career

-4th enslaving voyage (1801–loss): Captain Helmsley sailed from Liverpool on 22 May 1801.
-He acquired captives at the Congo River and Dart arrived at Demerara on 21 November 1801.
+4th voyage transporting enslaved people (1801–loss): Captain Helmsley sailed from Liverpool on 22 May 1801.
+In 1801, 147 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

+Dart acquired captives at the Congo River and Dart arrived at Demerara on 21 November 1801.

 Fate

 Lloyd's List reported in June 1802 that Dart, Helmsley, master, had put into Barbados on her way from Demerara to London.
 She was condemned at Barbados.

 In 1802, 12 British enslaving vessels were lost.
 The census of losses for the year does not show any losses on the homeward-bound leg of the voyage.
 Absent detailed histories of vessels it is not always easy to identify a vessel such as Dart as a Guineaman if the report of the loss does not.
 The Peace of Amiens meant that war was not a major source of losses that year.
 In general, though, during the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British slave vessels.

 Dart's entry in Lloyd's Register for 1801 carried the annotation "Condemned".